stonepros/stone/doc/rados/configuration/network-config-ref.rst

 OSD IP Tables
 -------------

-By default, Ceph OSD Daemons `bind`_ to the first available ports on a Ceph Node beginning at port 6800.
+By default, Stone OSD Daemons `bind`_ to the first available ports on a Stone Node beginning at port 6800.
 Note that this behavior is not deterministic, so if you are running more than one OSD or MDS on the same host, or if you restart the daemons within a short window of time, the daemons will bind to higher ports.
-Each Ceph OSD Daemon on a Ceph Node may use up to four ports:
+Each Stone OSD Daemon on a Stone Node may use up to four ports:

 #.
 One for talking to clients and monitors.
 #.
 One for sending data to other OSDs.